 What Are Mycotoxins and Why Should You Care?

-Mycotoxins are toxic compounds produced by certain types of mold.
-They can grow on various foods, including grains, nuts, spices, and yes, coffee beans.
-The two mycotoxins most commonly associated with coffee are ochratoxin A (OTA) and aflatoxin.
+Mycotoxins are compounds made by certain molds.
+They can show up in foods such as grains, nuts, dried fruit, spices, wine, and coffee.
+The two names that usually come up with coffee are ochratoxin A (OTA) and aflatoxin.

 Are Mycotoxins Actually Present in Your Coffee?